List of Public Universities in Italy in 2026 for International Students

 €25,000 |

 Applicants can also study for free in Italy in terms of tuition fees only at selective public universities.
 However, applicants will have to pay for the living costs and bear personal costs as well.
-Check out: Cost of Studying in Italy
+While there are many ways to cut down cost of studying in Italy, applying to public universities in Italy is one of them.
+If you also want to choose an affordable country for study, then you can shortlist some of its public universities before finally applying.

 Have more queries?
 Write to us in the comments below or sign up for free Shiksha Abroad Counselling.